BestTimesToVisit.com Logo

 When is the absolute best time to visit Capri to balance good weather with fewer crowds?

-For that sweet spot, aim for late April to early June, or September to early October.
-You'll catch the island in its full bloom or with that lovely Mediterranean glow, and while it's not deserted, you'll avoid the peak summer crush when prices soar and queues are long.
+For that sweet spot, aim for late April to early June or September to early October.
+You'll catch the island in bloom or with that lovely Mediterranean warmth, but you'll miss the peak summer crush of July and August.
 Trust me, enjoying a limoncello on a terrace without feeling like you're in a sardine can is worth planning around these shoulder seasons.

 How do I get around Capri once I'm on the island?
 Is it walkable?